abdulwaheed76/practices/README.md

 CREATE EXTENSION "uuid-ossp";

 ```
+**Important**:
 `mydb,myuser,mypass` etc should be replaced with the credentials and details given in your project config file.
+For example, your project name is `abc-nbk`.
+Then your `dbname, username, password` all should be `abc`.
+Mostly this would be already coded in the config files.
+So see those first.
 See your config file to create matching datbase and user/pass.
+Configs must be in `src/config` or at root of project directory of `..-bk..` project.

 For windows, visit https://www.postgresql.org/download/ and download pgadmin as well.
 You should search youtube on how to create database, user, set password in pgadmin/postgres.